-If you’re looking for practical ways to save money on a tight budget, then you’re in the right place.
+If you’re looking for practical ways to save money on a tight budget, you’re in the right place.

-Without further ado, here’s a list of some of the best tips and tricks on how to save up more of your hard-earned money while on a tight budget.
+Read on for list of some of the best tips and tricks on how to save up more of your hard-earned money while on a tight budget.

-1. Put Your Savings Into A High-Interest Savings Account
+1. Put Your Savings Into A High-Interest Savings Account or GIC

 Are your savings sitting in an account that’s earning you next to no money?
 Or even worse, costing you in the form of transactional or monthly fees?